Better-Planet-Laboratory/climatepayouts/README.md

 ## Citation

-If you use this dataset, please cite the DOI assigned to it from where you download it:
+If you use this dataset, please use the following citation:

-The general citation prior to DOI assignment was:

 ```
-Mehrabi, Z., and Braich., B. 2025.
-Climate payouts.
-Better Planet Laboratory.
+Zia Mehrabi and Ginni Braich.
+(2025).
+Better-Planet-Laboratory/climatepayouts (Version V1).
+Zenodo. https://doi.org/10.5281/zenodo.17584804
 ```

 ## Acknowledgements